Student Employment Program Guidelines

 SEXUAL HARASSMENT POLICY

-In order to maintain a positive, discrimination-free educational and work environment, Augustana College declares that sexual harassment in the workplace or the educational environment is unacceptable and therefore prohibited.The Student Employment Program follows the Sexual Harassment Policy as defined in the Student Handbook. back to top
+In order to maintain a positive, discrimination-free educational and work environment, Augustana University declares that sexual harassment in the workplace or the educational environment is unacceptable and therefore prohibited.The Student Employment Program follows the Sexual Harassment Policy as defined in the Student Handbook. back to top

 The Augustana Career Center maintains a listing of part-time job openings in the Sioux Falls area.
 This service is provided expressly for Augustana students who are seeking off campus employment.
 Augustana students are welcome to access this information at any time to obtain information regarding off campus employment.
-Augustana College does not assume responsibility for the openings listed nor is employment guaranteed through this resource. back to top
+Augustana University does not assume responsibility for the openings listed nor is employment guaranteed through this resource. back to top

 MID-YEAR TRANSFER PROCEDURES